 The Colorado Coalition for the Homeless seeks a Clinical Case Manager to provide clinical case management support to adults who are chronically homeless, disabled, and who are tenants to a variety of housing vouchers from Section 8 and HUD.
 This position is based on the Social Impact Bond (SIB) team focusing on outreaching and engaging homeless individuals who are "high utilizers" of jail, detox, and emergency services in the City of Denver.
 This position is located at 2111 Champa Street Denver, CO 80205 and reports to the Program Manager.

-NOTE: For compliance reasons, after a job offer has been extended, the candidate chosen to fill this clinical position will be required to complete our agency’s credentialing and privileging process prior to start date.
-This process can take up to four weeks to complete.
-Please note that start date will be scheduled once credentialing and privileging is complete.
+NOTE: In order to ensure that our consumers receive the best possible care the candidate chosen to fill this position will be required to complete our internal credentialing and privileging process prior to a start date.
+This may take 4 - 6 weeks to complete.
+Please note that a start date will be scheduled once credentialing and privileging is complete.

 Résumés without a cover letter may not be considered.
 In addition to information about qualifications, applicants must describe their interest in helping homeless people and should include language describing their understanding of the causes of homelessness.
 Please indicate where you first saw this job posting in your cover letter.